 |C corp||W2; dividends|

 *Note: Every situation is different!
-These are generalizations and your situation may be an exception.
-Consult a financial advisor if you have questions about the best way to pay yourself.
+These are generalizations for informational purposes and your situation or business needs may be an exception.
+Consult a financial advisor for tax advice if you have questions about the best way to pay yourself.

 Many business owners choose to become W-2 employees, assuming the business entity is an S corp or C corp—both of which allow an active owner to receive a salary.
 The W-2 is issued if the employee (aka you, the owner) earns $600 or more in wages or equivalent.
-W-2 employees are subject to withholding taxes, which are taken out each pay period.
+W-2 employees are subject to withholding taxes, including for Social Security and Medicare, which are payroll taxes taken out each pay period until the end of the year.
 A withholding tax is a pay-as-you-go tax to the IRS and can be calculated using the allowances on the W-4 and the IRS withholding calculator.

-These three things determine how much should be withheld from your pay:
+These three things determine how much should be withheld from your pay, resulting in your net income:

 - Marital status